-If you get a message saying that the application can't be started because the developer can't be verified, you must allow the application in the General tab of the Security and Privacy settings in your System Preferences.
-See the Apple support documentation for more info.
+If you get a message saying that the application can't be started because the developer can't be verified, you have to allow the application in the General tab of the Security and Privacy settings in your System Preferences.
+See here for more info.

 git clean -f -d -x.

 You might have a Frontastic container/VM running in another directory.
 Make sure this is shut down properly using

 vagrant halt in the directory in question.
 Another reason might be that you have a webserver running locally on port

 80 please shut this down before starting the Frontastic CLI.

 In rare cases, there might also be a dangling process of a utility used by Frontastic CLI.
 To check this see if there are processes running named

 traefik.
 If so, terminate those and try again.
 If that does still not help, restarting your computer to release the ports from zombie processes might help.